ClickCease

 Cash buyers are companies or investors who buy houses fast.
 They also close quickly without all the usual drama.

-They can make you an offer within days and can usually close in a week or two, which is practically super fast in real estate time.
-The only downside is that they typically pay 10% to 20% below market value because they’re offering convenience.
+They can make you an offer within days and usually close in a week or two, which is practically super fast in real estate time.
+The only downside is that they typically pay 10% to 20% below market value because they offer convenience.

 This should be your go-to if you need to sell immediately or if your house needs major repairs that would cost more than your car.